 Workshops on Getting Started With Game Based Learning

 I partner with Dr. Karl Kapp, author of The Gamification of Learning and Instruction, to present workshops on learning game design.
-It focuses on people who know nothing about game-based learning and want to get started designing it.
+The workshop focuses on people who know nothing about game-based learning and want to get started designing it.
 We start with the basics (questions like “What are games?”) and end with every person participating in the creation of a learning game that we playtest and modify as part of the day.
 You will walk away with tools you can use.
 Join us for one of these offerings and start building your learning game design skills.
 Check our events calendar for chances to participate.